sufrin/ThreadCSO/net/README.md

 and isn't particularly compact, but is straightforward to use and to extend.
 Most of the detailed  work done by the factory is specified implicitly.
-Here, for example, is the definition of a factory that builds a wire-encoding for `Seq[String]`, and its use to construct a UDP (Datagram) channel for that type.
+Here, for example, is the definition of a factory that builds a wire-encoding for `Seq[String]` -- together with its use to construct a UDP (Datagram) channel for that type.
 `````
   import io.threadcso.net.interfaces.netchannels.channelfactory.{DataStreamChannelFactory => Factory}